North East Essex Health and Wellbeing Alliance

 The Alliance operates as a partnership governance structure rather than a traditional charity board.

-Partner Organizations Include:
+Partner Organisations Include:

 • Anglian Community Enterprise